borntofrappe/game-development/02 Breakout/Breakout 3/README.md

 ## Movement

-The ball is made to move in both the `x` and `y` dimensions, similarly to the puck in the game of pong.
+The ball is made to move in both the `x` and `y` dimensions, similarly to the puck in the game Pong.

 When checking for a collision, remember a couple of things: